Siege of Sozopolis

-The siege of Sozopolis saw the Byzantine conquest of the Seljuq Turk-held town of Sozopolis in 1120, improving Byzantine communications with the city of Attaleia.
+The siege of Sozopolis saw the Byzantine Empire conquest of the Seljuk dynasty-held town of Sozopolis in 1120, improving byzantine communications with the city of Attaleia.

 Background

-After re-conquering the city of Laodicea from a Seljuq Turkish garrison of 700 men in 1119, the Byzantine emperor John II Komnenos continued his campaigns against the Turks in 1120 after a brief stay in Constantinople.
+After re-conquering the city of Laodicea from a Seljuk Turkish garrison of 700 men in 1119, the Byzantine emperor John II Komnenos continued his campaigns against the Turks in 1120 after a brief stay in Constantinople.
 The 1120 campaign target was the town of Sozopolis in Pisidia, which controlled the lines of communication to Attaleia.

 Siege

 Sozopolis was protected by an armed garrison and steep hills.
 A large-scale siege attack was thus impossible.
 The town could only be attacked by small forces.
 John was initially at a loss how to proceed but later came up with a plan.
 He ordered a force of missile-armed cavalry under Paktiarios and Dekanos to attack the town gates and shoot at the Turkish soldiers manning the walls.
 The Turks took the bait and poured out of the gate.
 The Byzantine force then executed a planned retreat, drawing the Turks far out beyond the town.
 The rest of the Byzantine army had lain hidden in the thick undergrowth and assaulted the undefended town after the Turks had passed them.
 The fleeing Byzantines turned about and faced the pursuing Turks.
 The Turks were trapped between the Byzantine cavalry to their front and the army to their back and were largely killed or captured, with a handful making it out of the encirclement.